msayson/msayson.github.io/_posts/2023-11-30-concurrency-from-app-to-massively-distributed-service.markdown

 A single load balancer and backend compute cluster can often handle hundreds of thousands of concurrent requests or more, while the load balancer may become a single point of failure for your service.
 Distributed DNS load balancers can help to mitigate this concern when it's acceptable for your servers to be accessible from the Internet.

 For applications where you need to handle millions of concurrent requests and have business requirements not met by a single DNS load balancer, such as needing granular access control for your backend servers or integrations with other infrastructure, a DNS load balancer in front of multiple load-balanced clusters can meet these demands with the trade-off of an additional layer of complexity.

+## Addendum

+Before scaling your service to process millions of concurrent requests and paying hundreds of thousands of dollars to do so, make sure this is really necessary.

+Would it be more efficient to extract some of your use cases to a separate microservice?

+Are your hosts really doing unique work on every call?
+Could some of that work be deduplicated, or could the right application of a caching layer reduce your traffic and/or average latency by orders of magnitude?

+Also, note that millions of concurrent users do not always translate into millions of transactions per second.
+If each user only needs to make a server request every few seconds, with multiple seconds between where they locally interact with rendered results, you may only have tens to hundreds of thousands of transactions per second, which while still high, lowers the required complexity of the system.

+If you’ve already answered these questions and optimized your architecture, and have an inherent requirement to complete millions of unique transactions per second, then some of the more complex architectures may be warranted.